isnastish/Nibble/README.md

 # Overview

 # Running Nibble service
+To boot up a `nibble` service you should have `docker` installed on your machine.
+When that is done, run `sudo docker compose up --build --force-recreate --no-deps`.
+That will start one docker container with an actual API service and another one with Postgres database.
+All the api keys are cofigured inside `compose.yaml`, so you don't need to do anything.
+If everything went right, you should see the logs:

 # Testing the API
 Once `nibble` service is up and running, we can make queries to its API using any client.
 In my example I will be utilizing [curl](https://en.wikipedia.org/wiki/CURL).